andrewscoolblogs/andrewscoolblogs.github.io/blogs/understanding-and-reducing-anxiety.md

 #### Which technique is the best?
 Dr. David Burns has indicated that there is no one size fits all technique that has worked for all his clients.
 A technique that works on one client may not work on another client.
 In some cases, he will have to do more than 15 different techniques before finally finding a technique that works on a client.

-That being said, a few of these concepts appear to be generally more powerful.
-Challenging negative thoughts seems to generally be very powerful.
-Meditation does as well though meditation takes a lot longer than any other technique before any benefit is noticed.
+That being said, challenging negative thoughts seems to generally be very powerful.
+Meditation is also something that is generally good after being practiced enough but it generally needs to be paired with another technique since it isn't something that changes the way you think.
+It is more of a distraction mechanism.

 #### Water/Food/Sleep
 When people are anxious, they tend to drink less water and eat less food.
 Make sure to eat and drink the same amount of water/food as you normally do.
 If you are having a tough time doing this, you can try spreading out the food/water more throughout the day instead of taking it at a few big doses.